hotta/ansible-centos8/README.md

 This set of ansible playbooks derived from [ansible-centos7](https://github.com/hotta/ansible-centos7) deploy various environment such as laravel / IBM MQ / Radius / WordPress etc. on CentOS 8.x.
 It is intended to run at each host to provision the localhost itself.
 Provisioning remote hosts are not tested.

-This is still alfa vervion so you should not use it ;-)
+This is alfa vervion so you should not use it ;-)

 ## Prerequisite(Test Environment)